illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-04/Readme.md

 The professor is prescribing a small number of **additional** required tasks to be selected amongst your 25 points

 * Login
-  * Use your @hawk accounts and Google OAuth (or appropriate authentication mechanism) for login authentication in your application code (there are other options -- check with me for approval first)
+  * Use your @hawk accounts and Google OAuth (or appropriate authentication mechanism) for login authentication in your application code
-  * Rolling your own Authentication system in 2022 is not a valid choice
-  * SHow that your `sign up` feature works
+  * Demonstrate how your `sign up` feature works
-  * Login with that user
+  * Login as a user
 * Infrastructure
   * Demonstrate that the Vault KV pairs are stored -- show you setting a secret
   * Deploy your code to a production cloud environment at the same time using Packer and [Terraform](https://www.terraform.io/ "Hashicorp Terraform webpage")
 * 3 Tier Application
   * First tier is a Load Balancer
   * Second tier is 3 webservers
-  * Third tier is a single datastore
+  * Third tier is a `replicated` datastore (could be a cluster if using MongoDB)
+    * Means at least two, can be more
+  * For MySQL/MariaDB this means setting up [Master/Slave or Primary/Replica](https://mariadb.com/kb/en/setting-up-replication/ "webpage setup a replication") to create a write Master and a read-only system
+    * This will split your database calls into two -- all writes go to the master, and all reads come from the replica
+    * On MongoDB you will be working with a [ReplicaSet](https://www.mongodb.com/docs/manual/tutorial/deploy-replica-set/ "webpage ReplicaSet MongoDB")
 * Deployment
   * All work needs to be tested and developed on your teams built Vagrant Boxes and in the production environment
     * You will have to build often, perhaps daily/nightly